 Life is unattainable sometimesIt’s just out of desires’ reachNothing more than another billAnd another time to clock in After a while, the rhythm lingersNot in difficulty, but in tensionPressure comes from all directionsAnd it doesn’t stop for anything So, we’re back at the railroad againDid you see when the next train comes?I’m not sure I … Continue reading Lost by the train

-Sometimes we can't write and I think that's okay.
+Sometimes we can't write, and that's okay.
 Writing is a complex and draining process.
 It can be a brutal procedure at times when someone writes almost every day.
-Instead, it may be better just to curl up into a ball with a warm blanket.
-Especially during a busy time, writing gets sore and … Continue reading Writers can’t always write
+Instead, it may be better to curl up into a ball with a warm blanket.
+Especially during a busy time, writing gets sore and tiring.
+Writing is … Continue reading Writers can’t always write

 As an English major, I have joined the clubs of I-have-read-too-many-Shakespeare-plays-to-count and when-can-I-stop-reading-Hamlet-even-though-it's-my-favorite.
 It seems that I can't spend a semester without Shakespeare.
 But one of my professors, who is also an English advisor, discussed making Shakespeare not a requirement with my senior class.
 Both sides explained their opinions.
 Some students felt Shakespeared out and some … Continue reading Getting rid of Shakespeare

 Sometimes there's only so much that editing can do to improve a story.
-After editing it over and over, it can seem as if the story isn't going anywhere.
+After editing it over and over, it can seem as if it isn't going anywhere.
 This has happened with my stories...if I mention that the story's older.
 With my newer stories, everyone's always enthusiastic about me editing them again.
-It's always … Continue reading Ideas for the worst?
+It's always positive. … Continue reading Ideas for the worst?